MarvinJanssen/executor-dao/README.md

 (contract-call? .sde007-membership-proposal-voting conclude .sdp004-send-funds)

 ;; Check that the sde004-send-funds contract sent
-;; the funds to the proper destination.
+;; the funds to the proper destination set in sdp004-send-funds.
 ::get_assets_maps
 ```